noahbrenner/fresh_tomatillos/README.md

 ### Config Parameters

-**All parameters are required for each movie.** If any are missing or if there are extra parameters not defined here (including typos), you will get an error message and the webpage will not be generated.
-Within the section defined by the movie title, the other parameters may be defined in any order.
+**All 4 parameters are required for each movie.** If any are missing or if there are extra parameters not defined here (including typos), you will get an error message and the webpage will not be generated.
+Within the section defined by a given movie's title, its other parameters (`key: value` pairs) may be defined in any order.

+#### `[Movie Title]`

-* **`[Movie Title]`** - The title must be enclosed in square brackets (`[Name of Movie]`) and on its own line.
+The title must be enclosed in square brackets (`[Name of Movie]`) and on its own line.
 The brackets designate a section of the config file.
-All parameters below this line apply to this movie until another movie title is reached.
+All parameters below this line, but before the next movie title, apply to this movie.

+#### `summary`

-* **`summary`** - This line starts with `summary:` and is followed by your own brief summary of the movie.
-Any extra spaces at the beginning and end of your summary will be removed.
+This line starts with `summary:` and is followed by a brief summary of the movie.
+Any extra spaces at the beginning or end of your summary will be removed.

+#### `poster`

-* **`poster`** - This line starts with `poster:` and is followed by a URL of an image file.
-The image file should have approximately the proportions of a standard movie poster One sheet, about 1.5 times as tall as it is wide.
+This line starts with `poster:` and is followed by a URL of an image file.
+The image file should have approximately the proportions of a standard movie poster [one sheet][one-sheet], about 1.5 times as tall as it is wide.

+#### `youtube`

-* **`youtube`** - This line starts with `youtube:` and is followed by a YouTube video ID.
+This line starts with `youtube:` and is followed by a YouTube video ID.

   You can find the YouTube video ID in the URL itself.
 It will be after the characters `v=` and will end before reaching a `&` character, if there is one.
 The `v=` will immediately follow either a `?` or a `&`.
 Currently, all YouTube video IDs have 11 characters.